AdobeDocs/dynamic-media-classic.en/help/using/selecting-assets-browse-panel.md

 ---
-title: Select assets in the Browse panel
+title: Select Assets in the Browse Panel
 description: Learn how to select assets in the Browse panel of Adobe Dynamic Media Classic.
 contentOwner: Rick Brough
 content-type: reference